 This is your 101 on pool deck post-holidays restoration.

 During the past celebrations, visitors constantly come in and out of the properties, subjecting the concrete floors to a lot of beating.

-You may already learn about the common issues that occur on concrete.
+You may have already learned about the common issues that occur on concrete.
 Such problems are common, and there are tried and tested methods such as resurfacing and refinishing to cover up those damages.

-But after the floors had been neglected, especially during the last few months of the year, entering the new year, new problems surfaces and old ones may have gotten worse.
+But after the floors had been neglected, especially during the last few months of the year, entering the new year, new problems surfaced and old ones may have gotten worse.

 Here are common holiday-stricken floor problems.

 There will be no other time in the year when the floors, wherever they may be, get beaten a lot.
 Non-stop heavy foot traffic for the indoor floorings, vehicle traffic, and engine marks stain the surface of outdoor floors as a garage can concrete driveways.

 Whether you are in a residential or commercial property after the crowd had settled and the massive grey spaces revealed their y would only see the enormous stains covering the polished surfaces.

 THE CURE: Find a cure for this after holiday effect as sticky stains are stuck on the floors.
 The most practical thing you can do is to pressure wash the surface.